ngofficial99/contact-app-react/README.md

 ### `npm i -g json-server`

+To start the JSON server we will run the command, this will start the json server in 3006 port and run this command keeping the project directory in the cmd

+### `npx json-server -p 3006 --watch db.json`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.